Table of Contents

 Thresholds for buying services

-Service purchases in departments have higher ceilings but are also subject to contracting rules and regulations.
+Service purchases in departments have higher procurement thresholds but are also subject to additional contracting rules and regulations.

 For services, departments can generally do their own buying up to the following thresholds: